 Baroque Academy at the Amherst Early Music Festival, on the campus of Connecticut College offers high-level, immersion classes for Baroque strings, winds, and voice.
 Students work closely with internationally renowned faculty members to expand their knowledge of Baroque style, ornamentation, and repertoire.
 Chamber music ensembles and Baroque orchestra work through the week in preparation for performances.

 Pitch is A=415.
 Audition due date: April 1, 2020 for singers and instrumentalists.

 Baroque Academy Instrumentalists have an intensive all-day program of master classes, chamber ensembles, topic classes, and the opera orchestra.
 Work closely with extraordinary artists on Baroque style, ornamentation, and technique, Baroque ensemble, dynamics, basso continuo, and more.
-String ensemble with Julie Andrijeski; Oboe band, Opera orchestra directed by Adam Pearl.
-Arrive on Sunday, July 8 for afternoon. orchestra rehearsal.
-New for 2018!
-Viola da Gamba Intensive with Sarah Cunningham and Paolo Pandolfo within the Baroque Academy.
+String ensemble, Oboe band, Opera orchestra directed by Gary Wedow.
+Arrive on Sunday, July 14 for afternoon orchestra rehearsal.

 Viol Intensive with Sarah Cunningham tba.